Holidays Calendar for November 19, 2017

 • 1943 The Nazis liquidated Janowska concentration camp in Lemberg (Lviv), Ukraine, murdering at least 6,000 Jews after a failed uprising and mass escape attempt.

-• 1942 Born: Calvin Klein, American fashion designer.
-In 1968 he launched his own company, that later became known as Calvin Klein Inc. In addition to clothes, Klein also gave his name to a range of perfumes, jewelry and watches.
+• 1942 Born: Calvin Klein, American fashion designer who launched the company that later became Calvin Klein Inc., in 1968.
+In addition to clothing, he also has given his name to a range of perfumes, watches, and jewelry.

 • 1936 Born: Yuan T. Lee, Taiwanese chemist.
 In 1986 he was awarded the Nobel Prize in Chemistry for his contributions to the dynamics of chemical elementary process.